usethesource/rascal-website/docs/Library/List.md

 *  a new list consisting of all elements of `lst` except the selected element.

-See [get one from](../Library/List.md#List-getOneFrom) to only selected an element from a list.
+See [getOneFrom](../Library/List.md#List-getOneFrom) to only selected an element from a list.

 #### Examples